paulsinclair51/briteTest/docs/LiteTest_Framework_Reference.md

 # LiteTest Framework Reference

+This document is organized by the named entities in the LiteTest framework.
+Each symbol (type, macro, function, etc.) is described individually, including its purpose, behavior, and usage.
+It serves as the reference companion to the LiteTest Framework Guide, defining the framework’s components precisely while the Guide explains their design and interaction.

-This document defines the internal framework of LiteTest, a lightweight Application Programming Interface (API) and framework for defining, running, and reporting tests in C/C++ projects.
+LiteTest is a lightweight API and framework for defining, running, and reporting tests in C/C++ projects.

 Copyright (c) 2026 paulsinclair51.
 SPDX-License-Identifier: MIT.